chry-santhemum/website/content/about/index.md

 My name is Zifan Wang (王子凡).
 I mostly go by Atticus.

-As of summer 2024, I am a rising junior at MIT studying pure math, primarily interested in algebraic topology and algebraic geometry.
+As of summer 2024, I am a rising junior at MIT studying pure math, primarily interested in homotopy theory and adjacent areas.

 I also dabble in physics and machine learning.